interactionresearchstudio/NaturewatchCameraServer/README.md

 # NaturewatchCameraServer

-This is a Python server script that captures a video stream from a Pi Camera and serves it an an mjpg through a website to another device.
-Part of the Citizen Naturewatch project in collaboration with the RCA.
+This is a Python server script that captures a video stream from a Pi Camera and serves it as a .mjpg through a control website to another device.
+Part of the My Naturewatch project in collaboration with the RCA.

 ## Requirements